Skip to Content

 This Old Fashioned Applesauce Spice Cake recipe is packed with apple flavor, chopped walnuts, and golden raisins.
 It will take your tastebuds on a delectable trip down memory lane.

-This rich, moist, and fragrant Applesauce Cake recipe is a quick and easy way to celebrate autumn and welcome the holidays!
+This rich, moist, and fragrant applesauce cake recipe is a quick and easy way to celebrate autumn and welcome the holidays!

 Homemade Old Fashioned Applesauce Spice Cake with Golden Raisins sitting on a plate